openid/fapi/fapi-2_0-message-signing.md

 Authorization servers implementing FAPI2 authorization response signing

- 1. shall support and issue signed authorization responses via JWT Secured Authorization Response Mode for OAuth 2.0 [@!JARM].
+ 1. shall support, require use of, and issue signed authorization responses via JWT Secured Authorization Response Mode for OAuth 2.0 [@!JARM].

 **NOTE**: When using [@!JARM] an Authorization Server should only include the iss authorization response